Azure/azure-iot-sdk-csharp/device/doc/devbox_setup.md

 For building classic desktop [.NET] [.NET] application, use NuGet Package Manager to install latest version of **Microsoft.Azure.Devices.Client** Device SDK for Azure IoT Devices NuGet package to your project.

 - Microsoft.Azure.Devices.Client.dll is a .NET assembly for building classic .NET desktop application.
-- Microsoft.Azure.Devices.Client.winmd (Windows Runtime Metadata) is an assembly for building [UWP] [UWP] application.
+- Microsoft.Azure.Devices.Client.UWP.dll is an assembly for building [UWP] [UWP] applications.

 The package is located at [Azure IoT Device Client SDK NuGet Package] [lnk-NuGet-package]